toliaqat/xenon-wiki/Bootstrap-Service-Tutorial.md

 In multi node environment, it is essential to perform certain logic only once in entire cluster.
 Once the logic is executed, node group change such as adding/deleting/restarting nodes should NOT run the same logic again.
-This tutorial shows how to create one time execution service in entire cluster, calling it as a bootstrap service.
+This tutorial shows how to create one time execution service in entire cluster, calling it a "bootstrap" service.

 ## Use Case